ts-azure-services/drift-primer/main-content/_build/html/_sources/intro.md

 # Welcome
+<span style="color:red">**Work in progress (preview)**</span>

 Welcome to the MLOps primer!

-This is intended to be a complement to the <xx consumption motion>, and a miniature training guide to help CSAs and customers better understand the MLOps process, and capabilities leveraging Azure Machine Learning.
+This is a miniature training guide to better understand Machine Learning operations (or "MLOps") with a focus on concept and data drift, all within Azure Machine Learning.

-MLOps is often confused with just Devops and automation.
-This is a big part of it, but the added complication of managing a model's accuracy and understanding changes in data are areas that require additional thinking, management and practices.
-This is not easy and many customers struggle to ensure their ML initiatives become and stay production worthy.

-To help illustrate some of the challenges, we have taken an approach of <focusing more on the post deployment considerations that crop up, and specifically how AML offers capabilities to manage the whole lifecycle.> As the product changes, we will update sections for this, and do our best to keep this a living document.
+MLOps can often be relegated to just "automation" for machine learning.
+This is partly true, since DevOps practices and automation are foundational practices in MLOps workflows.
+But a critical part of keeping a model healthy or "in production" is focusing on practices around concept and data drift.

+Essentially, how is the data changing that may deviate from the original assumptions that trained your model?

+In practice, there is no standard, deterministic workflows that govern this.
+However, being aware is half the battle.
+And this awareness can lead to processes and practices that allow models to continue to stay healthy and serve key business outcomes.

+To illustrate these concepts, we have created a fictional narrative that looks at a telecommunication company that is looking to predict customer churn.
+We then try to simulate data changes from the original dataset to illustrate concepts around 'concept drift' and 'data drift'.
+Along the way, we highlight capabilities in Azure Machine Learning that aid discovery and resolution of the various decision points.
+As in real life, there is no one way to address changes in the underlying data.
+More often than not, this exposes the responsibliity of the MLOps team working in partnership with the business and their data scientists to keep models healthy and productive.

+## Other Disclaimers
-Behind this notebook and content sits a full working deployment that can be accessed [here](https://github.com/ts-azure-services/mlops-primer/tree/main/scripts).
-The goal of this is to ensure individuals can follow along and reproduce the same results.
+- Behind this Jupyter notebook sits a working deployment that can be accessed [here](https://github.com/ts-azure-services/mlops-primer).
+The goal is to ensure individuals can follow along and reproduce the same results.

-Also mention that this pivots heavier towards concepts around drift.
+- Given the focus on Azure Machine Learning, as product capabilities change, we will look to update this to reflect changes.
+This content is relevant as of Jan 2022.